jakob-r/mbo_asd/response_to_the_reviewers.md

 In page 7 table 1, the effect size scenarios presented seem always assume 2nd stage effect size are higher than stage 1?
 The authors should also evaluate the vice visa situation, and consistent effect size case in simulation.

-> In the table the effects for the second stage (final) are indeed smaller then for the fist stage (early).
+> In the table the effects for the second stage (final) are indeed smaller than for the fist stage (early).
 > This is a realistic scenario, as often the early outcome is overoptimistic and therefore higher.

 In page 8 table 2, the selection of “espilon” and “threshold” used in the arm selection should be based on the clinical meaningful cut, I am not sure how practical that they are part of parameters to be optimized?
 The authors should also evaluate with different setting.